drstearns/tutorials/src/server-side-setup/index.md

 - [Visual Studio Code](https://code.visualstudio.com/): A free, cross-platform integrative development environment (IDE) from Microsoft that is nicely optimized for web development.
 It's remarkably good, and comes with just about everything you'd want pre-installed.
 Interestingly, it's actually a web application: the entire thing is built using HTML, CSS, and JavaScript, yet it still feels very snappy.
 - [Sublime Text](http://www.sublimetext.com/): A very fast cross-platform code editor that sells for $70 ([no student discounts](https://www.sublimetext.com/sales_faq), but you can register the license on many machines).
 It ships with less features than VSCode, but it can be easily extended using the [Package Control](https://packagecontrol.io/) add-in.
 It's written in C++ so it is much snappier than VSCode and does a better job with large files.
-- [JetBrains WebStorm](https://www.jetbrains.com/webstorm/) or [Gogland](https://www.jetbrains.com/go/): An incredibly powerful IDE optimized for web and Go development respectively, from the same people who develop IntelliJ IDEA.
+- [JetBrains GoLand](https://www.jetbrains.com/go/): An incredibly powerful IDE optimized for Go development, from the same people who develop IntelliJ IDEA.
 They charge a yearly subscription fee, but you can get a [free license while you are a student](https://www.jetbrains.com/student/).
-It's implemented in Java, so it takes a little while to start, and can sometimes feel more sluggish than Sublime or VSCode.
+It's implemented in Java, so it's a little slow to start, and can sometimes feel more sluggish than Sublime or VSCode.

 ## Standards-Compliant Web Browser with Developer Tools